 I was looking for a vegan black bean brownie base and I came across one from Happy Herbivore.
 I tried out her recipe and it was definitely yum but there were a few tweaks that I decided must be done to suit my taste buds.
 I was not a fan of the cinnamon with my chocolate brownies.
-The cloves I added in were a last minute impromptu thing, sorta “why not” in my head.
-My senses seemed to have placed the two together and in the end produced a brownie that’s unique with some added spice…Kinda exotic.
-I enjoy things of that nature.
+The cloves I added in were a last minute thing, sort of “why not” in my head.

 Please use ripe bananas here.
-In the second batch, mine weren’t as ripe and they turned out great but the riper bananas will produce the best brownies.
+In the second batch, mine weren’t that ripe and they turned out great, but the riper bananas will produce better tasting brownies.
 The riper bananas also allow for the minimal amount of added maple syrup to do the perfect job of sweetness!
-Less sugar, le better =).

 I’ve been on a walnut kick lately and love the walnuts in these.
 I’m sure most nuts would work here.
 I’m a fan of walnuts here because they’re a softer nut and these brownies are fairly tender and fudge-y.
 Clearly you could not go wrong with adding in some chocolate chips, If you’re feeling up to it.
 An addition of 90% cocoa chocolate would be swell without adding in excess sugar.
 I’ll have to remember that for next time.

-The almond flour adds some thickness and stabilizes the fudgy brownies.
-The original recipe calls for instant oats instead, so you could use that or even another flour would work.
-Just keep in mind the taste of certain wheat flours and how that may affect the overall outcome of the flavors.
+The almond flour adds some thickness to the fudgy brownies.
+The original recipe calls for instant oats instead, so you could use that or even another flour may work.

 They store very well for a few days in the fridge and taste better cold.
 Keep in mind these turn out even better the next day (or two!), so try and have some patience.